bri1234/Hiking/README.md

 ## prepare_track_for_publish

-Creates an elevation profile and statistic of a GARMIN activity FIT file.
+Creates an elevation profile, maps and statistic of a GARMIN activity FIT file.

 ### Usage
 ```bash
 python3 prepare_track_for_publish.py input_file.fit
 ```
-Creates an elevation profile and statistic of FIT file "input_file.fit".
+Creates an elevation profile, maps and statistic of FIT file "input_file.fit".

 ### Show options
 ```bash